 - Get help from your insurance company.
 If you file a claim with your insurance company for your car repairs, your adjuster may be able to obtain this information for you.
 The negligent driver’s adjuster may be more willing to provide it to another insurance company.

 - Sue the negligent driver.
 Once your attorney files a lawsuit against the negligent driver, he can force the insurance company to disclose the policy limits by filing a formal request for this information through the lawsuit.

 Were you hurt in a car crash caused by a negligent driver?
-Fill out our online form to schedule a free case evaluation to learn more about your legal options and how Brauns Law can help you obtain the compensation you deserve.
+Fill out our online form to schedule a free case evaluation to learn more about your legal options and how Brauns Law, PC can help you obtain the compensation you deserve.